jagerber48/sciform/docs/source/options.rst

 The user can activate percent mode using the ``percent`` flag.
 This flag is only valid for fixed point exponent mode.
-In this case, the float is multipled by 100 and a % symbols is appended to the end of the formatted string.
+In this case, the number is multipled by 100 and a % symbols is appended to the end of the formatted string.

 >>> sform = Formatter(round_mode=RoundMode.SIG_FIG,